 Following is a brief summary of the components to our Compliance Program.
 To request a copy of the Optinose Compliance Program overview, please email firstname.lastname@example.org.

-Optinose’s Chief Legal Officer serves as the Chief Compliance Officer and head of the Compliance Department.
+Optinose has designated a Chief Compliance Officer to implement and oversee Optinose’s Compliance Program.
 Optinose is committed to ensuring that the Compliance Department is afforded appropriate resources to maintain an effective Compliance Program and effect change within the organization as necessary.

 Training and Education

-Critical to the success of the Compliance Program is each individual’s understanding of the policies established as part of that Program.
+Each individual’s understanding of the policies established as part of Optinose’s Compliance Program is critical to the success of the Compliance Program.
 Optinose is focused on communicating Company policies and procedures to its employees and other personnel to ensure a thorough understanding of and appreciation for how to conduct business practices appropriately.
 The Company also will regularly review and update its training efforts to ensure effectiveness and identify additional areas of training.

 Lines of Communication

 Optinose promotes open dialogue between management and employees in seeking guidance and reporting concerns about non-compliance.
 All employees have a responsibility to report suspected misconduct and are encouraged to discuss matters with their supervisor, other members of the management team, or the Compliance Department.
-Matters may also be reported to the Optinose Compliance Hotline.
-Optinose further prohibits retaliation against any individual who reports a concern in good faith.
+Matters may also be reported anonymously through Optinose’s Business Integrity Hotline.

 Auditing and Monitoring